ssloy/ssloy.github.io/docs/strange/earnshaw.md

 That is, a single fixed charge creates a potential measured by the formula $f = 1/r$, where $r$ is the distance to the charge.

 Let us use python to draw the map of the potential of our system made of four charges.
-Then we can use this function to compute the electric potential of a point $(x,y)$ due to a single charge located at the point $(a,b)$:
+We can use following function to compute the electric potential of a point $(x,y)$ due to a single charge located at the point $(a,b)$:

 ```python
 def f(a, b, x, y): # electric potential due to a point charge located at a,b